philip-peiffer/cloud_app_portfolio_project/README.md

 2) Rentals (agreements between customers and the store)
 3) Gear (gear available at the store)

 Relationships exist among the different entities.
-These relationships, as well as the methods allowed within the API, are explained in the peiffer_project.pdf file, which is located in the project_details.zip file.
+These relationships, as well as the methods allowed within the API, are explained in the peiffer_project_details.pdf file.
 The store and customers would use the API to make reservations and track gear.

 ## Testing
 Tests for the various API endpoints were created in Postman.
-The tests have been exported as a Postman collection and are located in the project_details.zip file.
-This file can be uploaded to Postman for easier viewing.
+The tests have been exported as a Postman collection and can be viewed in the peifferp_project.postman files.
+These files can be uploaded to Postman for easier viewing.

 ### Running Postman Test Collection
 ### THIS IS NO LONGER POSSIBLE - THE PROJECT HAS BEEN REMOVED FROM GCLOUD